jheyman/blog/pages/WirelessWaterMeter/index.md

 ![Cabling]({{ site.baseurl }}/assets/images/WirelessWaterMeter/cabling_raspi_funduino_5V.png)

 **Note**: on the raspberry side, even though 3.3V is available on the GPIO connector, I also used a 5V/3.3V adapter like on the Arduino side.
 I initially connected the 3.3V directly, but found out that the range of the wireless link was largely degraded.
-The nRF24L01 appears to be quite sensitive to the quality of the input 3.3V supply, and the adapter's regulator allows to have a cleaner 3.3V supply.<br><br>
+The nRF24L01 appears to be quite sensitive to the quality of the input 3.3V supply, and the adapter's regulator allows to have a cleaner 3.3V supply.<br>

 Below is a view of the arduino part, integrated inside a small box that is then mounted near the water meter (the USB connector/cable goes to the TCRT5000 module, I just used the 4 available wires in the cable, and happened to have a spare female USB connector lying around.
 The cable on the left is the 5V power supply)